We use cookies

 2. Is the name already registered at Companies House?
 It’s easy to check it out.

 3. Are relevant domain names available?
 Most UK founders want .com and co.uk as a minimum.
 You don't just want one of these and find that someone else tries to compete with you or even worse, puts something distasteful on the other domain.
-There are lots of online domain tools available, we like this one - a simple google search will proved a whole host of other offerings.
+There are lots of online domain tools available, we like this one - a simple google search will provide a whole host of other offerings.

 4. Is the name already registered as a trademark of someone else?
 Even if you aren't going to register the trademark yourself, you don't want to start by infringing someone else’s registration.
 You can check those details for UK registrations and for EU registrations.